Haeundae District: Haeundae Beach

-Haeundae beach is regarded as one of the most famous beaches in South Korea.
+Haeundae Beach is regarded as one of the most famous beaches in South Korea.
+Along with Gwangandaegyo Bridge, it is one of Busan's most iconic landmarks, particularly famous among visitors from outside the city.
+Known as the largest beach in South Korea in terms of size and area, its unique location near the city center and affluent residential skyline makes it one of the most desirable places to live.

+Haeridan-gil Street

+Previously an old residential neighbourhood, Haeridan-gil (해리단길) has transformed in the last decade into a trendy area where many young locals spend their weekends.
+The neighbourhood is full of aesthetic cafes, highly rated restaurants and boutiques.
+Haeridan-gil is located at the top on gunam-ro, behind the old Haeundae Station, across the old Donghae-Nambu line (1905 to 2005).

+Songjeong Beach

+This beach is in Songjeong-dong, the westernmost division of Haeundae district.
+1.2km long, it is popular with families and surfers, with a wide beach of white sand and shallow waters.
+There is a park to the north, featuring a pavilion and viewpoint, beyond which lies an active fishing port with scenic lighthouses.

 Film and television

 Haeundae is popular in South Korean media as a setting or filming location.
 The district was the setting of the movie Haeundae, a South Korean disaster movie scenario of an immense tsunami hitting the city of Busan.
-Haeundae has been featured in numerous K-Dramas, with the beach and Dongbaekseom Island being used as a filming location for Seoul Broadcasting System's 2008 drama Star's Lover.
+Haeundae has been featured in numerous K-Dramas, with the beach and Dongbaekseom being used as a filming location for Seoul Broadcasting System's 2008 drama Star's Lover.
 The island was the location for the scene where Lee Ma-ri, played by Choi Ji-woo confesses her love for Kim Chul Soo, played by Yoo Ji-tae; and the couple takes a walk on the beach.
 In 2012, KBS2 broadcast a drama, Haeundae Lovers, using Busan and the district as a backdrop.
 Much of the story takes place in Cheongsapo, a coastal community in the district east of Haeundae Beach.

 Hauendae is home to the Busan Cinema Center, the location of the annual Busan International Film Festival, which features 5 inside theaters and 1 outside theater.

+Education

+Haeundae Tourism High School is a private vocational school in the district that specializes in tourism.
+Founded in 1972, it has a golf course, as well as facilities for the teaching of cooking, baking, bartending, and casino work.

 Administrative divisions

-Haeundae-gu is divided into 7 legal dong, which altogether comprise 18 administrative dong, as follows:
+Haeundae District is divided into 7 legal dong, which altogether comprise 18 administrative dong, as follows: